radiantlogic-v8/documentation-new/documentation/web-services-api-guide/06-saml-attribute-service.md

 description: Web Services API Guide
 ---

-# Chapter 6: SAML Attribute Service
+# SAML Attribute Service

 The RadiantOne service supports SAML attribute queries.
 It responds to such queries with SAML assertions.

+>[!note]
->**Note – to use the SAML attribute service, ensure that saml is not included in the list of [disabled protocols](#01-overview#disabling-protocolsendpoints).**
+>To use the SAML attribute service, ensure that saml is not included in the list of [disabled protocols](#01-overview#disabling-protocolsendpoints).**

 ## Configuration
 To configure RadiantOne as a SAML Attribute Service, three properties files are required: